Ex-SAFC player discusses impact of KLD takeover as Cats striker eyed by club

 However, the striker failed to register a goal or an assist and was part of the team that lost in the play-off final to Hartlepool United.

-Interestingly, Pools – who now play their football in League Two – were thought to be interested in a kate deal for Kimpioka on deadline day.
+Interestingly, Pools – who now play their football in League Two – were thought to be interested in a late deal for Kimpioka on deadline day.

 The move, though, didn’t transpire and Kimpioka remained at the Stadium of Light.